Turkey commemorates its worst disaster of modern times

 Grieving Turks are still coming to terms with how a 7.8-magnitude tremor could upturn the lives of millions of people in a matter of seconds while they were still asleep.

-An updated toll released Friday showed that 53,537 people had died across 11 southeaster provinces officially designated as the disaster zone.
+An updated toll released Friday showed that 53,537 people had died across 11 southeastern provinces officially designated as the disaster zone.

 The confirmed loss of 5,951 more lives in neighbouring Syria makes last year's February 6 earthquake one of the 10 deadliest in the world in the past 100 years.